WP Buffs Blog |

 The first thing you’ll need to do before using the Google Tag Manager for your WordPress site is, of course, create a GTM account.
 You can do this for free via the GTM website.

-Once there, click on the blue Start for free button in the top-right corner.
+Once there, click on the blue Start for Free button in the top-right corner.
 You will be redirected to the Tag Manager admin page.

 In the first section, choose your Account Name (typically the name of your business) and location: